 (1) He can buy 1,000 shares of Apple directly from his stock-broker.
 In this case, he will have to deposit at least $50,000 as his stock-broker which offers him maximum leverage 2:1.

 (2) He can buy CFD on Apple Share.
 In this case, he will use leverage 50:1 and he will have to deposit $2,000 as margin to his CFD provider.

 (i) The difference in the margin requirement is great.
 Many traders do not have $50,000 free for trading but most traders can afford to deposit $2,000

 (ii) The difference in commissions paid is great too.
 Trading CFDs is considerably cheaper than trading physical stocks

 (iii) CFD position offer tax exemptions

 Opening a position on a Share CFD offers great advantages to its holder including:

 (2) You may leverage your trades 50:1 or even more and not up to 2:1 as in the case when trading with common stock-brokers.

-(3) You may trade Share CFDs using very advanced platforms taking advantages of extended charting capabilities, trading on charts etc.
+(3) You may trade Share CFDs using very advanced platforms taking advantage of extended charting capabilities, trading on charts, etc.

 (4) CFD trading offers a lot of different trading orders, very useful when trading shares intraday.